ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/single-nominator-pool.md

 - The validator node requires a hot wallet to sign new blocks.
 This wallet is inherently insecure because its private key is connected to the Internet.
 Even if this key is compromised, the _Validator_ cannot extract the funds used for validation.
 Only _Owner_ can withdraw these funds.

-- Even if _Validator_ wallet is compromised, _Owner_ can tell _SingleNominator_ to change the validator address.
+- Even if the _ Validator _ wallet is compromised, _ Owner _ can tell _ SingleNominator _ to change the validator address.
 This will prevent the attacker from interacting with _SingleNominator_ further.
-There is no race condition here, _Owner_ will always take precedence.
+There is no race condition here; _Owner_ will always take precedence.

-- _SingleNominator_ balance holds the principal staking funds only - its balance is not used for gas fees.
+- The _SingleNominator_ balance holds the principal staking funds only—its balance is not used for gas fees.
 Gas money for entering election cycles is held in the _Validator_ wallet.
-This prevents an attacker that compromised the validator from draining the principal via a gas spending attack.
+This prevents an attacker who compromised the validator from draining the principal via a gas spending attack.

-- _SingleNominator_ verifies the format of all operations given by _Validator_ to make sure it doesn't forward invalid messages to the _Elector_.
+- _SingleNominator_ verifies the format of all operations given by _Validator_ to ensure it doesn't forward invalid messages to the _Elector_.

-- On emergency, for example if _Elector_ contract was upgraded and changes its interface, _Owner_ can still send any raw message as _SingleNominator_ to recover the stake from _Elector_.
+- In an emergency, for example, if the _Elector_ contract was upgraded and changed its interface, _Owner_ can still send any raw message as _SingleNominator_ to recover the stake from _Elector_.

-- On extreme emergency, _Owner_ can set the code of _SingleNominator_ and override its current logic to address unforeseen circumstances.
+- In an extreme emergency, _Owner_ can set the code of _SingleNominator_ and override its current logic to address unforeseen circumstances.

-Some of these attack vectors cannot be mitigated using the regular [nominator pool](https://github.com/ton-blockchain/nominator-pool) contract because that would allow the person running the validator to steal funds from its nominators.
-This is not a problem with _SingleNominator_ because _Owner_ and _Validator_ are owned by the same party.
+The standard [nominator pool](https://github.com/ton-blockchain/nominator-pool) can't prevent all attack scenarios - a malicious validator operator could potentially steal from nominators.
+This risk doesn't exist with _SingleNominator_ since both the _Owner_ and _Validator_  are controlled by the same entity.

 ### Security audits

-Full security audit conducted by Certik and available in this repo - [Certik audit](https://github.com/ton-blockchain/single-nominator/blob/main/certik-audit.pdf).
+Certik conducted a full security audit, which is available in this repo: [Certik audit](https://github.com/ton-blockchain/single-nominator/blob/main/certik-audit.pdf).

 ## Comparison of existing alternatives